 Designed by Danish studio Skagerak, a certified B Corporation, the furniture is crafted to be passed from generation to generation, handmade using FSC-certified teak sourced from sustainably managed forestry plantations.

-The lounge chair, and the matching ottoman that is available separately, are also part of a wider collection of understated yet well crafted Nordic outdoor furniture, enabling you to use this chair as part of a cohesive outdoor set, with dining tables and chairs, bench seats and chaise lounge also available.
+The lounge chair - and the matching ottoman that's available separately - are also part of a wider collection of understated yet well crafted Nordic outdoor furniture, enabling you to use this chair as part of a cohesive outdoor set, with dining tables and chairs, bench seats and chaise lounge also available.